 5. Smart AI "stacks" for different European jobseekers

-One survey found that 93% of Gen Z knowledge workers already use at least two AI tools weekly at work.Axios For job search, many candidates combine free LLMs with focused paid services, including trackers and hybrid assistants.Index.dev
+One survey found that 93% of Gen-Z knowledge workers already use at least two AI tools per week at work (Axios).
+For job search, many candidates combine free LLMs with a few focused services.
+For an overview of safer alternatives to pure mass auto-apply tools, see our guide to JobCopilot alternatives for less spammy AI applications.

-Example: A Berlin university graduate uses ChatGPT to list project highlights, builds a Europass-style CV, tracks applications via Huntr, and invests in Atlas Apply for 5 top internship applications where quality really counts.
+Example: A Berlin university graduate uses ChatGPT to list project highlights, builds a Europass-style CV, tracks applications via Huntr, and rewrites each cover letter by hand for five priority internships where quality really matters.

 | Persona | Recommended AI stack | Key guardrails |